My name is Ella Alton.

 “She died, Bean,” my mom told me.
 “Your dad was wracked with guilt.”

 I said nothing because this is the kind of conversation that gets me into trouble.
 First of all, he should feel guilty, and second of all, back to the original question, what was wrong with me that we needed a sibling to fill out the family?

-And I guess you know how THAT went.
+And I guess if you’re an attentive universe at all, you know how THAT went.